Vaping while pregnant: Can you vape during pregnancy?

 This page will explain everything you need to know about vaping during pregnancy.

 It is important to understand that first and foremost e-cigarettes / vaping were developed as a nicotine delivery system just like cigarettes.
-E-cigarette vapour is not harmless water vapour it contains harmful chemicals including nicotine.
+E-cigarette vapor is not harmless water vapor it contains harmful chemicals including nicotine.

 The US Government Center for Disease Control and Prevention states that nicotine is a well known health danger for expectant mothers and their babies.
 It can damage the baby’s brain and is a risk to both the mother’s lungs and the babies lungs1.